goodhoko/zadnyspech/source/_posts/Silver-everything.md

 What I like the most about this bike is how strangely it divides people.
 After few weeks of flexing with it here and there I observed that "cycling people" don't like it much.
 It's too silver or boring or just weird.
 However, people who know nothing about bikes just love it.

 Anyway, this bike is for sale for 15000 CZK.
-Reach out to [bike@buhvi.co](mailto:bike@buhvi.co).
+Reach out to [bike@jentak.co](mailto:bike@jentak.co).
 I'm already building something more gravely for me.

 {% asset_img R1-00085-027A.jpg %}
 {% asset_img R1-00085-013A.jpg %}